Steven17D/Lego3/developer_guide.md

 Pylint is a Python static code analysis tool that looks for programming errors, helps to enforce a coding standard, sniffs for code smells and offers simple refactoring suggestions.

-For keeping the code cleaner and understandable, before submitting you code make sure to pylint it as follow:
+For keeping the code cleaner and understandable, before submitting your code make sure to pylint it as follow:

 ```bash
 python3.8 -m pylint changed_dir/